Ed-Fi-Alliance-OSS/Engage-Online-Learners-Starter-Kit/docs/building-a-vm-on-localhost.md

 have the _image_ available, not an actual VM.
 In Hyper-V Manager, click on "Import Virtual Machine..." and navigate to the `dist` directory.
 Follow the prompts and you will have a running virtual machine.

+NOTE: you can edit the `starter-kit-variables.json` file to tune some of the settings.
+For example, if your computer has 16 GB of memory then you may need to lower the amount reserved for the virtual machine, which defaults to 8 GB.

 ## build-vm.ps1